djangodeployment/django-deployment-book/09-recovery1.rst

 will make it harder to recover.
 It's very unlikely ``/bin``, ``/lib`` and ``/sbin`` will be useful when restoring, but they're not much disk space anyway.
-The only real question is whether to backup ``/usr``, which can be perhaps 1 G. At $1.20 per year it's not much, but it might also make backup and restore slower.
+The only real question is whether to backup ``/usr``, which can be perhaps 1 GB.
+At $0.58 per year it's not much, but it might also make backup and restore slower.

 Is your head spinning?
 Here's the bottom line: use the exclude list provided in the previous section, and if you feel confident also exclude ``/bin``, ``/lib``, ``/sbin`` and ``/usr``.
-If your Django project's files in ``/opt`` consume much space, and you believe you can re-clone them fast and setup the virtualenv fast (as described in Chapter 3), you can also exclude ``/opt``.
+If your Django project's files in ``/opt`` consume much space, and you believe you can re-clone them fast and setup the virtualenv fast (as described in :ref:`users_and_directories`), you can also exclude ``/opt``.

 **Whatever you decide, you might make an error.
 You might accidentally exclude something crucial.
 This is true even if you don't exclude